timdale/getdata-010/CodeBook.md

 - *test/subject_test.txt* and *train/subject_train.txt* is a single column of subject IDs.
 The observations were made by 30 subjects, with an ID from 1..30.
 There is a row corresponding to each row in the respective *X* observation file, thus indicating which subject collected that respective observation.
 - *test/y_test.txt* and *train/y_train.txt* is a single column of activity IDs.
 Similar to the subject IDs, there is a row corresponding to each row in the respective *X* observation file, thus indicating which activity was being performed for that observation.
 See *activity_labels.txt* below.
 - *features.txt* is the feature name for each feature in the *X* observation files.
 I.e., it contains the names for each column of data in the *X* files.
 There are thus 561 names in this file, one for each column of data.
 - *features_info.txt* contains the details for each feature, as provided by UCI.
-This file is not used in creating the tidy data, but is informative for understanding the data.
+This file is not used in creating the tidy data, but is informative for understanding the data and variable naming.
 - *activity_labels.txt* contains the mapping of activity IDs to a meaningful description:
 ```
         1 WALKING